-Trace Labs has a small leadership team of dedicated directors who help organize events, build new technologies, develop relationships in the community and try to keep things moving in the right direction.
+Trace Labs has a leadership team of dedicated directors who organize events, manage our technical operations, and develop partnerships within the community.

 Adrian Korn, Director, OSINT Operations & Strategic Initiatives

 Over his career, Adrian has specialized in cyber threat intelligence and security operations while working for organizations in the financial services and technology space.
 With this experience, Adrian has a strong understanding of intelligence collection and analysis methodologies.
 Adrian holds a Degree in Information Security from Seneca College and is the Lead Organizer for the DEFCON Toronto Chapter, where he regularly facilitates meetups, workshops, and CTFs.
 Adrian supports the Trace Labs mission by building partnerships with organizations within the OSINT and missing persons space, while also facilitating “Missing CTF” events for various conferences, academic institutions, and community organizations.

 James Liolios, Director, Technical Operations

 Over his career, James has specialized in information security and cloud infrastructure.
 His expertise spans from the public sector, where he was involved in complex systems security architectures for federal agencies within the Canadian Government, to managing technical operations while being on the board of a tech startup, to providing a variety of Cyber Security services for numerous Fortune 1000 companies.
 James holds a Degree in Information Security from Seneca College where he also co-founded the InfoSec Society, an official Seneca College association dedicated to organizing Information Security themed events to foster learning and collaboration among students.
 James supports the Trace Labs mission by leading the development of the Missing CTF platform, facilitating Missing CTF events, and building partnerships with Law enforcement agencies.